lmweber/lmweber.github.io/index.md

 ### About

-**Assistant Professor of Biostatistics at Boston University**

 I am an Assistant Professor in the [Department of Biostatistics](https://www.bu.edu/sph/about/departments/biostatistics/) at [Boston University School of Public Health](https://www.bu.edu/sph/).

 My research is in statistical genomics and biomedical data science on the development of statistical methodology, open-source software, and collaborative analyses for data from high-throughput genomic technologies, applied to biological questions in neuroscience and cancer biology.
-Currently, I am especially focused on spatially-resolved transcriptomics and single-cell RNA sequencing data.

-I implement statistical methods as R packages within the [Bioconductor](http://bioconductor.org/) project, and distribute additional code resources through [GitHub](https://github.com/lmweber).
+Currently, I am especially focused on data from spatially-resolved transcriptomics and single-cell RNA sequencing platforms.
+I implement statistical methods as R packages within the [Bioconductor](http://bioconductor.org/) project.

 I support open science principles, including the release of freely accessible open-source software, reproducible analyses, code and data resources, and publication of preprints.
 During methodological work, I emphasize rigorous benchmarking against existing and baseline methods.
 I enjoy teaching, and have been an instructor for several short workshops on R programming and data science skills through the [Data Carpentry](https://datacarpentry.org/) and [Software Carpentry](https://software-carpentry.org/) initiatives.